-- You will need to complete DBS checks for yourself and your staff
+- Complete DBS checks for yourself and your staff

 - You will need to fill in a health declaration booklet to prove that you are fully fit to be operating a day care nursery business — you will need to declare any health problems you may have as well as the medication you are taking

-- You will need the relevant skills in order to make a success of your business
+- Relevant skills in order to make a success of your business

 - You will need a good location, with a suitable premises in order to get started

-- You will need all the basics such as furniture, toys, books etc.
+- Basics such as furniture, toys, books etc.